-After receiving information from the applicant and respondent, the case officer will review the material and may request further information from the parties.
+After receiving information from the applicant and the decision-maker, the case officer will review the material and may request further information from the parties.

 This may include asking the parties for further submissions to support their arguments using the legislative provisions outlined above at section 4.5.2 Request for information.